-- (1) An Applicant for reinstatement of status as a practising Professional Registrant must provide the following to the Credentials Committee: - (a) an application for reinstatement of status as a practising Professional Registrant; - (b) any applicable application, examination, interview, course or other applicable fees specified in section 6.1(1) of the Bylaws [Application Fees] and Schedule C of the Bylaws [Fees], and any outstanding amounts owing to EGBC; - (c) evidence satisfactory to the Credentials Committee - (i) of Applicant's identity and legal name, if not previously submitted, - (ii) that the Applicant is of good character and good repute, including a declaration that the Applicant is of good character and repute, and - (iii) that the Applicant has provided the information required by section 5.29(1) of the Bylaws [Information Collected Annually and Published on the Register] and section 5.30(1) of the Bylaws [Information Collected Annually and not Published on the Register]. - (2) In addition to the requirements set out in subsection (1), an Applicant for reinstatement of status as a practising Professional Registrant must provide proof that the Applicant has complied with all applicable continuing education program requirements for practising Professional Registrants as set out in section 7.6 of the Bylaws [Continuing Education Program] if - (a) the Applicant's registration as a Professional Registrant has lapsed or been cancelled, or the Registrant has been a non-practising individual Registrant, for 6 months or less, or - (b) the Applicant is - (i) in good standing and has the right to practise with a Regulatory Authority, and - (ii) not subject to any practice limitations, restrictions, or conditions in the jurisdiction of the Regulatory Authority that are relevant to practice in British Columbia. - (3) In addition to the requirements set out in subsection (1), an Applicant for reinstatement of status as a practising Professional Registrant must provide the following to the Credentials Committee, if the Applicant's registration as a practising Professional Registrant has lapsed or been cancelled, or the Registrant has been a non-practising individual Registrant, for between 6 months to 18 months:
+- (1) An Applicant for reinstatement of status as a practising Professional Registrant must provide the following to the Credentials Committee: - (a) an application for reinstatement of status as a practising Professional Registrant; - (b) any applicable application, examination, interview, course or other applicable fees specified in section 6.1(1) of the Bylaws [Application Fees] and Schedule C of the Bylaws [Fees], and any other outstanding amounts owing to EGBC, including a penalty imposed on the Registrant by a Disciplinary Order and any costs imposed on the Registrant pursuant to section 10.9 of the Bylaws [Assessment of Costs After a Discipline Hearing]; - (c) evidence satisfactory to the Credentials Committee - (i) of Applicant's identity and legal name, if not previously submitted, - (ii) that the Applicant is of good character and good repute, including a declaration that the Applicant is of good character and repute, and - (iii) that the Applicant has provided the information required by section 5.29(1) of the Bylaws [Information Collected Annually and Published on the Register] and section 5.30(1) of the Bylaws [Information Collected Annually and not Published on the Register]. - (2) In addition to the requirements set out in subsection (1), an Applicant for reinstatement of status as a practising Professional Registrant must provide proof that the Applicant has complied with all applicable continuing education program requirements for practising Professional Registrants as set out in section 7.6 of the Bylaws [Continuing Education Program] if - (a) the Applicant's registration as a Professional Registrant has lapsed or been cancelled, or the Registrant has been a non-practising individual Registrant, for 6 months or less, or - (b) the Applicant is - (i) in good standing and has the right to practise with a Regulatory Authority, and - (ii) not subject to any practice limitations, restrictions, or conditions in the jurisdiction of the Regulatory Authority that are relevant to practice in British Columbia. - (3) In addition to the requirements set out in subsection (1), an Applicant for reinstatement of status as a practising Professional Registrant must provide the following to the Credentials Committee, if the Applicant's registration as a practising Professional Registrant has lapsed or been cancelled, or the Registrant has been a non-practising individual Registrant, for between 6 months to 18 months: